nicolaferraro/nicolaferraro.github.io/_draft/2020-02-24-serverless-integration-with-camel-k.md

 ## Fast startup and low memory

-We cannot say we're serverless without mentioning the work that we're doing in improving the performance of the Camel K integrations.
+We cannot say we're serverless without mentioning the work that we're doing in improving the performance of Camel K integrations.

-Camel 3.1.0
-Quarkus
+Starting from Camel 3.1.0 which is the default version used by Camel K 1.0.0-RC2, you can benefit from all improvements that have been made directly in the core to make it much more lightweight.
+Claus Ibsen has written a series of blog posts ([part 1](http://www.davsclaus.com/2020/01/apache-camel-31-more-camel-core.html?m=1), [part 2](http://www.davsclaus.com/2020/01/apache-camel-31-more-camel-core_30.html?m=1), [part 3](http://www.davsclaus.com/2020/02/apache-camel-31-more-camel-core.html?m=1)) to highlight what has been changed to reduce memory footprint and speedup the startup time, which is foundamental when running integrations in a serverless environment.

+But improvements are not only limited to the Camel core: we're doing much more.
+Several months ago we've started a new subproject of Apache Camel named ["Camel Quarkus"](https://github.com/apache/camel-quarkus) with the goal of seamlessly running integrations on top of the Quarkus framework.
+As you probably know, Quarkus is able to reduce the memory footprint of Java applications and improve the startup time, because it moves much startup logic to the build phase.
+And Quarkus applications can be also compiled to a native binary, allowing a dramatic improvements in performance.

+In Camel K 1.0.0-RC2 we support Camel Quarkus in JVM mode (just run integrations enabling the [Quarkus trait](https://camel.apache.org/camel-k/latest/traits/quarkus.html), with "kamel run -t quarkus.enabled=true myintegration.groovy").
+The goal is to have also the in-cluster automatic native compilation soon, in one of next releases!

 ## Fast build times